Updated: February 2022

 - Discreet.
 Clouds aren’t for everybody and they aren’t for every situation.
 Sometimes you want something more discreet to vape, and smaller pod systems are perfect for this.
 Even if you use mods at home, getting a pod system for vaping out of the house has definite benefits.

-Downsides of pod systems
+Downsides of pod devices

 When we first wrote about the downsides of pod systems, there were quite a few in this list.